flokkr/docker-hadoop/readme-parts/03_configuration.md

-This repository contains docker images for basic hadoop cluster.
 ## Configuration loading

 The containers supports multiple configuration loading mechanism.
 (All of the configuration loading is defined in the [base-docker](https://github.com/elek/docker-bigdata-base) image.
 The configuration methods are stored in the ```/opt/configuration``` directory and could be selected by setting the environment variable `CONFIG_TYPE`